JeremyAnsel/xwa_hooks/xwa_hook_concourse/zip/readme.txt

 To replace the dsbrief animation with a webm video, the filename is "Resdata\dsbrief.webm".
 To replace the techdoor animation with a webm video, the filename is "Resdata\techdoor.webm".

+To replace the squadlogo animation with a webm video, the filename is "Resdata\squad%d.webm".
+The settings file is "Resdata\squad%d.txt".
+The format is:
+PositionX = integer value
+PositionY = integer value
+Width = integer value
+Height = integer value

 *** Credits ***